kubevirt/user-guide/replicaset.md

 ### When to use a VirtualMachineReplicaSet

-Whenever one wants many equal Virtual Machines and does not care about keeping any kind of state, after they were terminated, the VirtualMachineReplicaSet is the right choice.
+Whenever one wants many identical Virtual Machines and does not care about maintaining any disk state after they were terminated, the VirtualMachineReplicaSet is the right choice.

 #### Fast starting ephemeral Virtual Machines

-In this use-case one has small, fast booting Virtual Machines, and only minimal or no provisioning is done during the boot.
-With other words, the timespan between the creation of a new Virtual Machine and entering the ready state of a VirtualMachine is short.
+This use-case involves small fast booting Virtual Machines with little provisioning performed during initialization.

 Migrations are not important.
-Load balancing between nodes can be achieved by simply deleting managed VirtualMachines which are running on an overloaded Node.
-The `eviction` of such a VirtualMachine can happen by directly deleting the VirtualMachine instance (KubeVirt aware cluster load balancer) or by deleting the corresponding Pod where the Virtual Machine runs in (Only Kubernetes aware cluster load balancer).
+Redistributing Virtual Machine workloads between nodes can be achieved simply by deleting managed VirtualMachines which are running on an overloaded Node.
+The `eviction` of such a VirtualMachine can happen by directly deleting the VirtualMachine instance (KubeVirt aware workload redistribution) or by deleting the corresponding Pod where the Virtual Machine runs in (Only Kubernetes aware workload redistribution).

 #### Slow starting ephemeral Virtual Machines